 We want to provide, amongst other things, an age inclusive environment, where employees feel valued, respected and able to contribute to their full potential at all ages and stages.
-We have partnered with Age Scotland and taken advice on what we can do to foster a positive working culture in which staff of all ages feel supported.
 One key aspect of an age inclusive environment is to help staff plan for their futures, into retirement, so that they can be positive and confident about what lies ahead and know how much we value their contribution whilst they are working with us.